wso2/cellery/docs/cell-testing.md

  Cellery supports writing in-line integration tests using Ballerina and [Telepresence](https://www.telepresence.io/).
  Inline tests can be written according to the standards of [Testerina](https://v1-0.ballerina.io/learn/how-to-test-ballerina-code/) which is the Ballerina test framework.

- Telepresense makes the developer feel as micro services run in their local machine despite actually they are running in a remote kubernetes cluster.
+ Telepresence makes the developer feel as micro services run in their local machine despite actually they are running in a remote kubernetes cluster.
 Testerina provides the smooth experience of writing integration tests to these local services which actually run in a kubernetes cluster.

-Writing in-line tests is as easy as writing writing an integration test to a service which runs in developer machine .
-Cellery provides a set of helper functions which eases writing tests by providing information about running Cells (services and so on) so that developer can use them in writing tests.
+Writing in-line tests is as easy as writing an integration test to a service which runs in developer machine .
+Cellery provides a set of helper functions which eases writing tests.

  #### Helper Functions